In the Admin Console, navigate to Account. Under Renewal, click View Details.

 For Value Incentive Plan (VIP) orders, even if you renew the Creative Cloud for teams licenses before or during the renewal period, the new anniversary date reflects on the Admin Console 30 days after the renewal date.

-For example, if the anniversary date of a VIP subscription is December 31, 2018, and the customer renewed their Creative Cloud for teams licenses on December 28, 2018 (three days before the anniversary date), the anniversary date remains displayed as December 31, 2018 instead of December 31, 2019 in the Admin Console.
+For example, if the anniversary date of your VIP subscription is December 31, 2018, and you renew your Creative Cloud for teams licenses on December 28, 2018 (three days before the anniversary date), the anniversary date remains displayed as December 31, 2018 instead of December 31, 2019 in the Admin Console.
 The anniversary date is updated 30 days later (January 31, 2019 in this case).

 To unassign users, see remove users.